 Since October of 2014, I have been a meteorologist at KNBC-TV in Los Angeles, CA. In July 2016, our team won an Emmy® Award for our Educational Special: El Niño, Currents of Change.

 I also storm chase in my free time, and have been on chases both in college and while working at KCRA.
 My most recent chase was May 18-21, 2013, which overlapped with the Moore, Oklahoma Tornado.
 It was on this trip that I witnessed my first tornado near the Oklahoma/Kansas border.
 I also educated Sacramento viewers on severe weather through a live blog where I answered viewer questions while on the road.

 Outside of the weather world, I am an avid motorsports fan, following all forms of racing from NASCAR to Formula 1.
 In 2010, I began racing a Spec [Mazda] Miata, and have since collected several podium finishes in my class.
+In 2015 I participated in the 25 Hours of Thunderhill, a team endurance race.
 I also have a passion for aviation and flight simulation where I have been active in development for Microsoft's Flight Simulator, creating airport sceneries.
 In late 2009, after releasing a representation of Sacramento International Airport, my work was featured in Germany's flight simulation magazine, FS Magazin.
-I helped with KCRA's coverage of the Asiana 777 Crash, providing insight into aircraft operations, and technical documentation for the aircraft.
+I received my private pilot certificate in August of 2015.

 Home | Resume | Tapes | Graphics | Bio | Contact